No products in the cart.

 Bohler Uddeholm Elmax is a “high chromium-vanadium-molybdenum-alloyed knife steel that is perfectly balanced with high hardness, good corrosion resistance, and excellent edge retention.

-ELMAX has been called the “best all-around knife steel,” because it is simply that- a premium and tough steel that will make a razor-sharp blade to outlast and outperform its competitors and deliver the best possible knife experience.
-If convenience and quality, versatile features are what you are looking to get out of a knife, then ELMAX is the steel of choice.
+ELMAX has been called the “best all-around knife steel,” because it is simply that, a quote on quote, “perfectly balanced PM grade” steel with good corrosion resistance and excellent edge retention.
+If convenience and quality, versatile features are what you are looking to get out of a knife, then ELMAX is your steel of choice.

 Elmax Chemical composition (average %)